pwillard/CBASIC/manual.md

 Arithmetic operations may produce several types of errors which may be detected and processed.
 Addition and Subtraction may result in a carry or borrow condition.
-Either one will result in the Carry bit of the MPUREMs condition code register being set.
+Either one will result in the Carry bit of the MPU's condition code register being set.
 The `ON OVR` and `ON NOVR` statements may be used to detect this condition.
 This also permits addition and subtraction in larger representation than 16 bits. _(See <<MULTIPLE PRECISION ARITHMETIC>> )_

-Multiplication of two 16 bit numbers may result in a product up to four bytes long. {cb} will detect this error _(See <<ON ERROR GOTO>> )_ and preserve the high order 16 bits of the correct 2REMs compliment result which can be accessed by the `OVEREM` function.
+Multiplication of two 16 bit numbers may result in a product up to four bytes long. {cb} will detect this error _(See <<ON ERROR GOTO>> )_ and preserve the high order 16 bits of the correct 2's compliment result which can be accessed by the `OVEREM` function.

 Division attempted with a divisor of zero will also produce